Early Spring Lawn Care

 - Fourth, overseed any bare spots bigger than a salad plate with weed-free grass seed and top dress with Primera Sports Field Conditioner or sphagnum peat.
 Do not use topsoil or bagged compost to top-dress weed-free grass seed.
 Topsoil contains coarse weed and sedge seeds.

 - Fifth, water when you are able.
 Water deep once or twice per week till normal spring rains arrive.
 Uncle’s tip: Don’t forget to disconnect the hose from the faucet.
-A mid-spring spring hard freeze is very possible.
+A mid-spring hard freeze is very possible.

 What is Winter Kill?